TDC: input data format

 - Note: description from this KnowledgeDiscovery fork.
 The format was originally designed for the KD data, hence the use UMLS CUIs as concept identifiers (CUIs can be replaced with any concept id).

-For each input document, three output files are generated: .raw
+For each input document, three output files are generated: .raw, .tok, .cuis.
+The format of these files is described below.

-.raw
+.raw file

 Abstracts: